gfxdisp/eye_tracking/README.md

 Tested with version 10.1.243-3.
 Use `nvcc --version` to check whether CUDA is installed.

+### [IDS Software Suite](https://en.ids-imaging.com/ids-software-suite.html) (required for IDS uEye support)

+Select your camera model, create an account, download and install the 64-bit Linux Debian packages.
+You will need all of the included packages, as well as `libomp5` (OpenMP) from the Ubuntu repositories.

 ### OpenCV

 OpenCV can be found in the Ubuntu repositories, but it seems to be built without CUDA support.